Healthy Homes Assessment Lyall Bay

 Rental Property Home Assessments Lyall Bay

-The areas of rental property that are affected to Healthy Homes Standard.
+Property rental areas that are affected to Healthy Homes Standards.
 Healthy Homes Standards in Lyall Bay include each:

 • Bedroom